Grab your slippers, and join me in the kitchen for a pajama party featuring this scrumptious lemon Blueberry French Toast Casserole.

 This healthy blueberry French toast casserole has all the luscious and homey elements of classic French toast but uses a few simple, lighter swaps.

-Same as when serving Stuffed French Toast, no matter your ability level in the kitchen, you’re sure to impress with this easy, ultra scrumptious blueberry French toast casserole!
+Same as when serving Stuffed French Toast or Brioche French Toast, no matter your ability level in the kitchen, you’re sure to impress with this easy, ultra scrumptious blueberry French toast casserole!

 5 Star Review